How Ray Ban is Using Music, Architecture and the Human Experience to Sell Sunglasses

 - They create fictional characters, sets and scenarios to visually tell their brand story in marketing videos and print campaigns (See their “Ronnie Show” video series, and their Never Hide print campaigns)

-By associating themselves with these characters and stories (both real and fictional), the personality of the characters and the qualities of their stories naturally contribute to the collective story of Ray Ban.
+Through associating with these characters and stories (both real and fictional), the personality of the characters and the qualities of their stories naturally contribute to the collective story of Ray Ban.

 Here’s an example of how it works with a photographer’s story: